PawseySC/singularity-containers/_episodes/33-gpu-gromacs.md

 ```
 {: .bash}

-Basically, we have just combined the Slurm command `srun` with `singularity exec <..>`.
+Basically, we have just combined the Slurm command `srun` with `singularity exec <..>` (similar to what we did in the episode on MPI).
 We can submit the script with:

 ```
 $ sbatch gpu.sh